Jacob Zuma Fast Facts

 May 7, 2014 - Zuma secures a second term as president, with the ANC winning a majority of votes.

-March 31, 2016 - The South African Constitutional Court rules that Zuma defied the constitution when he used $15 million in state funds to upgrade his private home.
+March 31, 2016 - The South African Constitutional Court rules that Zuma defied the constitution when he used 246 million rand ($15 million) in state funds to upgrade his private home.
+The court says Zuma must repay money spent on renovations unrelated to security.

+April 29, 2016 - A South African court rules that prosecutors acted "irrationally" when they decided to drop more than 700 corruption and fraud charges against Zuma in 2009.
+The court says the decision should be set aside and reviewed.
+It remains up to prosecutors whether to reinstate the charges.

 November 2, 2016 - A report containing corruption allegations against Zuma is published.
+The 355-page "State of Capture" report contains allegations, and in some instances evidence, of cronyism, questionable business deals and ministerial appointments, and other possible large-scale corruption at the very top of government.
 Zuma denies any wrongdoing.

-November 10, 2016 - Zuma avoids a vote of no confidence in parliament, with 214 votes against the motion, 126 for and 58 abstentions.
-The Democratic Alliance (DA) brought the motion of no confidence to parliament in an attempt to remove the President amid charges of corruption.
+November 10, 2016 - Zuma avoids a vote of no-confidence in parliament, with 214 votes against the motion, 126 for and 58 abstentions.
+It's the third time Zuma has faced such a vote in less than a year.
+The Democratic Alliance brought the motion of no confidence to parliament in an attempt to remove the president amid charges of corruption.

 November 29, 2016 - Members of the ANC say that Zuma will not step down as president, despite calls from people within his own party to resign.